Massaging the Intestines

 It can seem weird to think about.
-But, just like the rest of our muscles, the muscles of our intestines also need hands-on love!
+But, just like the rest of our muscles, the muscles of our intestines also benefit from hands-on work!

-The food we put inside our intestines can have a huge impact on how they function.
-It’s the same for how the intestinal loops themselves interact with the belly around them.
-Other organs (bladder, uterus, etc.), fascia, the abdominal wall, and more, can stick to the intestines and prevent them from working properly.
-This can happen through adhesions in the form of scar tissue or through adhesions that are simply stickiness in the fascia or muscle.
+We know that food we put inside our intestines can have a huge impact on how well they function and it’s the same for how things are going around the intestines.
+Our intestinal loops themselves interact with the tissues around them.
+Those tissues include other organs (bladder, uterus, etc.), fascia, and the abdominal wall.
+They can stick to each other and prevent food material from moving through easily because the intestine itself can’t move easily.
+This can happen because of adhesions in the form of scar tissue and also because of adhesions that are simply stickiness in the fascia or muscle.

 Many of us know first-hand that when the intestines aren’t working properly, it can cause a lot of pain and distress.
 Often, this comes in the form of:

 Especially if you’ve been in pain for a long time, it can feel very unsafe to touch your belly.
-That’s why I always say, if you’re going slow and letting your hands sink into your belly (and NOT pushing into your belly) it’s going to be almost impossible to hurt yourself.
+That’s why I always say, if you’re going slow and letting your hands sink into your belly (and NOT pushing into your belly) it’s going to be very difficult to hurt yourself.

 Also, the techniques you use matter.
 While you might not hurt yourself, it’s pretty easy to aggravate your intestines if you’re already struggling.
 And no one wants that.
 Your best chance to get results without sending yourself into a flare is to go slow and study up on effective and safe ways to massage your own intestines.